 The P&G Children’s Safe Drinking Water (CSDW) Program started as a non-profit initiative in 2004.
 Through a diverse network of more than 150 partners, CSDW helps provide clean drinking water using the P&G Purifier of Water packets and helps raise awareness of the water crisis.
 Simply providing clean, drinkable water can reduce the risk of disease and death by about 50 percent.
 The power of clean water can keep children healthy so they can attend school, which enables economic opportunities and the chance for families to build a better life.

-Since the program began in 2004, P&G has provided more than 13 billion liters of clean water, which has helped to prevent millions of days of illness and save thousands of lives.
-[Estimated]
+Since the program began in 2004, P&G and its partners have provided more than 17 billion liters of clean water, which has helped to prevent millions of days of illness.

 Nearly 1 billion people around the world do not have clean drinking water.
 Diarrhea caused by drinking contaminated water is still a leading cause of illness and death among infants and children in the developing world.
 The lack of clean drinking water causes more deaths than HIV/AIDS and malaria combined.